What If It’s Not Just Climate Change—But A Consciousness Shift

 The more she will rebalance with us.

-I recently saw a news article about the ozone layer healing over Antarctica.
+I recently read a news article, Ozone Hole Over Antarctic Is Shrinking, In Rare Environmental Success Story.
+In a press release WMO Secretary-General Celeste Saulo stated, “that is no coincidence.”
+As a lady of symbolism.
 That’s not just science—that’s a sign.
 She’s showing us what’s possible.
 How quickly she can rebound.
-How much potential is waiting under the surface, if we stop fighting and start remembering.
+How much potential is waiting under the surface, if we stop fighting and start remembering how to be human again.

 So yeah, maybe I sound like the “crazy one.”

-But I’ll gladly wear that crown if it means someone out there hears this and remembers too.
+But I’ll gladly wear that crown if it means someone out there hears this and understands too.

-I refuse to be quiet while future generations walk blindly through the smoke of disconnection.
+I refuse to be quiet while future generations walk blindly through the illusion of disconnection.

 I’ll speak this light even if my voice trembles—because I’ve seen what’s possible when even one person shifts.